-To support customer-specific features, and allow for the greatest flexibility, an interface that allows customers to integrate with the Experience Platform SDKs at a much lower level should be provided.
-This interface allows customers to define extensions, which are similar in capabilities to the extensions that Launch has written for our internal services.
-We are going to follow an open model, so that these extensions can access all of the events and data to which the Experience Platform SDK code can access.
+To support customer-specific features, and allow for the greatest flexibility, Adobe Experience Platform Mobile SDK provides an interface that allows customers to integrate with the Mobile Core at a much lower level.
+This interface allows customers to define extensions, which are similar in capabilities to the extensions that Launch has written for Adobe's internal services.
+The Mobile Core allows all extensions to access the events and data being sent through the Experience Platform SDK.

 Extensions allow customers to extend the Experience Platform SDKs with their own code.
-This includes listening for and dispatching event, reading the shared state of any registered extension, and sharing the state of the current extension.
+This includes listening for and dispatching events, reading the shared state of any registered extension, and sharing the state of the current extension.
 The application can use the extension to monitor for information that Adobe does not expose by default.
-It can also use the extension to modify Experience Platform SDK internal operations, for example by adding additional data to messages that are sent or by sending data to other systems.
+It can also use the extension to modify Experience Platform SDK internal operations.
+For example, the application can use the extension to add additional data to messages that are sent or by sending data to other systems.

 Components or data that are provided by Adobe must be clearly distinguished from the components or data that are provided by external parties.
 Inconsistent naming conventions impact module naming, event type, source names, and event data keys.

 com..
 The prefix

 Third parties must prefix their extension name and any custom event types or sources they create with the

 THIRDPARTY_PREFIX followed by their company name.

 By convention, Adobe will not prefix shared state keys or event data keys.
 These names will be in the global namespace.
 For example: